 The venture capital landscape of 2025 has delivered a stark lesson in sector concentration risk.
-While AI startups captured record funding levels—with July 2025 alone seeing $79.88 billion in AI investment commitments (The Historic AI Investment Surge of July 2025)—biotech funding plummeted by 57% in May 2025 compared to the previous year (Biotech funding plummets as Trump policies unnerve investors).
+While AI startups captured record funding levels—AI captured an unprecedented share of venture dollarsfor example, in Q1 2025 AI accounted for 71% of global VC deal value (PitchBook: 71% in Q1), and by mid‑2025 AI was responsible for around 53% of global VC deal value overall (WIPO: 53% global share)—biotech funding plummeted by 57% in May 2025 compared to the previous year (Biotech funding plummets as Trump policies unnerve investors).
 This dramatic divergence illustrates why early-stage venture funds need deliberate sector diversification strategies, complete with exposure caps and rotation rules.

 For funds like Rebel Fund, which has invested in nearly 200 top Y Combinator startups collectively valued in the tens of billions of dollars (On Rebel Theorem 4.0), the challenge becomes even more complex.
-The Y Combinator ecosystem itself has shifted dramatically toward AI concentration, with 75% of startups in the Summer 2024 cohort working on AI-related products (AI Startups Now Represent 75% of Y Combinator's Summer 2024 Cohort).
+The Y Combinator ecosystem itself has shifted dramatically toward AI concentration, with YC noting that at least half of its W24 batch was building around AI (YC W24: 33 AI).
 This creates both opportunity and risk for specialized funds operating within this ecosystem.

 While AI soared, biotech experienced a dramatic reversal.
 Biotech funding in May 2025 dropped to just over $2.7 billion, representing a 57% decline compared to the same period in the previous year (Biotech funding plummets as Trump policies unnerve investors).
 The April 2025 funding total of nearly $2.6 billion marked the worst performance in three years and was 44% lower than the 12-month average.